Azure/adx-automation-agent/docs/imagespec.md

 - The `kind` MUST be `DroidMetadata`
 - The `version` MUST be `v3`
 - The `product` MUST exist.
 It is the string represent your product.
-The value will be mapped to the name of the [kubernete secret](https://kubernetes.io/docs/concepts/configuration/secret/) in the cluster.
+The value will be mapped to the name of the [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) in the cluster.
 It MUST be unique.
 - The `storage` is a boolean.
 If is true, an Azure File Share will be mounted at `/mnt/storage` in the container.
 - The `environment` is an array.
   - Each item contains `name`, `value`, and `type` properties.
-  - The `name` specifues the environment variable name
+  - The `name` specifies the environment variable name
   - The `type` specifies the source of the value.
     - The `secret` means the value comes from a Kubernetes secret.
 The `value` specify a key in the secret (secret is like an dictionary.)
     - The `argument-switch-live` means the environment variable is created if the run was create with `--live` option with CLI.